leonard-henriquez/db_serializer/README.md

 $ bundle install
 ```

-Then you need to include the concern `PgSerializer::GeoJSON` to your model:
+Then you need to include the concern `DbSerializer::GeoJSON` to your model:

 ```ruby
 # In this example the City model has: